 Here’s another advantage: in that we now risk fewer chips – the raise doesn’t have to be successful as often in order to be profitable.

-Faced with raises from middle and late positions, we should usually re-raise when we’re holding strong to very strong hands.
-Especially against players who often attack the blinds from late positions, we should also defend our blind with marginal hands such as 55 or [qhth].
+Faced with raises from middle and late positions, we should 3-bet when holding strong to very strong hands.
+Especially against players who often attack the blinds from late positions, we should also defend our blind with marginal hands such as 55 or Q♥10♥.
 When we do so, the important thing is to select cards that give us a chance of hitting a good flop.
 Hands that are easily dominated, such as low ace and king combinations, should be folded.
 This will enable us to avoid problems if we hit top pair without a kicker.